 Some home aligner companies make it known that they work with well-established clear aligner manufacturers (Candid, for example, works with ClearCorrect). byte does not explicitly share their manufacturing partnership, but they clearly communicate that their aligners are made of safe, BPA-free plastic.

 Historically, the high price tag for braces and Invisalign has made teeth alignment a substantial financial burden.
-And because it’s often a purely cosmetic treatment, health insurers rarely cover it, and dental insurance typically reimburses just a small fraction of the cost.
+And because it’s often a purely cosmetic treatment, some health insurers don’t cover it, and dental insurance typically reimburses just a portion of the cost.

 A major benefit of home teeth straightening systems like byte is the price point, especially compared to traditional treatments.
 The rise of at-home teeth alignment technology has increased access to orthodontic treatment for a large percentage of people.
 Home aligner products typically cost between $1,500 and $2,000, significantly more affordable than Invisalign, which usually costs more than $4,500.

 The total cost to purchase an aligner kit from byte is $1,895.
-This is slightly higher than some other home aligner options, but includes free whitening and retainers.
+This is slightly higher than some other home aligner options, but includes free whitening, aftercare retainers, and the HyperByte device.

 This sticker price covers the cost of your treatment plan, clear aligners, teeth whitening, and the HyperByte device, but not your impression kit (which is $95). byte also includes your first set of retainers with the purchase price, which will save you some money at the end of your treatment.
 Other services, like SmileDirectClub, do not include retainers in the initial price and instead upsell the retainer at the end of treatment for around $100.
 Overall, we think byte offers reasonably strong overall value for the top-notch treatment and technology you’ll receive.